-The opponens digiti minimi muscle is one of the intrinsic muscles of the hand within the hypothenar group.
+The opponens digiti minimi is one of the intrinsic muscles of the hand within the hypothenar group.
 The opponens digiti minimi is a triangular muscles which lies deep to the other 2 hypothenar muscles, the abductor digiti minimi and the flexor digiti minimi brevis.

 The hypothenar muscles are innervated by the deep branch of the ulnar nerve, the thenar group are innervated by the recurrent branch of the median nerve.

 The intrinsic muscles of the hand are involved with precision movements and consist of the following muscles:

 - Thenar muscles: flexor pollicis brevis, abductor pollics brevis, opponens pollicis

 - Hypothenar muscles: abductor digiti minimi, flexor digiti minimi brevis, opponens digiti minimi